andregrillo/cordova-iap-renewables/README.md

  - `product.priceMicros` - Price in micro-units (divide by 1000000 to get numeric price)
  - `product.price` - Localized price, with currency symbol
  - `product.currency` - Currency code (optionaly)
  - `product.countryCode` - Country code.
-Available only on iOS
  - `product.loaded` - Product has been loaded from server, however it can still be either `valid` or not
  - `product.valid` - Product has been loaded and is a valid product
    - when product definitions can't be loaded from the store, you should display instead a warning like: "You cannot make purchases at this stage.
 Try again in a moment.
 Make sure you didn't enable In-App-Purchases restrictions on your phone."